antonbosss/fantastic-bassoon/Delegation Guide.md

 Use mainnet or testnet addresses depending on the network.
 This example is for the testnet.

+MOR is required to Stake towards each Subnets for them to increase their "rank" with the Router and odds of getting matched to a user.

+Subnets may open the ability for MOR holders to Stake toward their Subnets and share the rewards (still under development).

 ## Contract addresses

 #### Arbitrum Mainnet